Is Home Care Right For You?

 2. Independent contractors with a registry:

-3. Independent caregivers:
+3. Independent Care Pros:

-These caregivers are usually responsible for marketing themselves and finding their own clients.
+These Care Pros are usually responsible for marketing themselves and finding their own clients.
 They might provide a criminal background check and reference checks, but families are responsible for hiring, scheduling, handling performance issues, training, and paying/reporting applicable taxes.
 Families may assume risk if the independent contractor is not covered by workers’ compensation, liability and bond insurance.

 The majority of Home Care clients pay for their care out-of-pocket, but there are additional funding options available: